jdsandifer/Style-Guide/php.md

 ### PHP Tags

+- The opening tag `<?php` at the top of a file MUST be followed by a blank line.

 - PHP code MUST use the long `<?php ?>` tags or the short-echo `<?= ?>` tags; it MUST NOT use the other tag variations.